Your Harry Potter Beauty Horoscope Is Here

 Let me ask you: Did you bake a cake for Harry Potter's 11th birthday?
 Collect wands, Mad Eye Moody marbles, or wizard robe Snuggies?
-Paint your face in honor of your favorite Quidditch team?
+Paint your face in honour of your favourite Quidditch team?
 Make your own Butterbeer?

 So, to really kick our obsession into high gear, we consulted Georgetown professor Carol Dover, who taught the course "Magical Marvels: Knights of Old & Harry Potter."
 She helped us find our house, our standout traits, and the makeup best suited for each.
 Think of it as beauty horoscopes — for Hogwarts witches.